 During the 1980s, the Tupolev OKB conducted studies on a Mach 4 "Tu-260" and a Mach 6 "Tu-360" follow-ons.
 They had little resemblance to the Tu-160, looking more like some kind of space shuttle; neither project went anywhere, which was just as well.
 As the speed of an intercontinental-range aircraft increasingly goes above Mach 3, it becomes more and more sensible to consider a suborbital vehicle that doesn't have to worry about the atmosphere getting in the way.
 There was more realistic work on a flying-wing bomber, the "B-90", somewhat comparable to the US B-2 Stealth Bomber, but the B-90 also came to nothing.

 * Although none of the follow-on Tu-160 variants actually happened, they did contribute ideas and technology for improvements to the existing Tu-160 fleet.
-The Blackjacks now in service with the VVS are being updated to "Tu-160M" standard, with the update including:
+Blackjacks now in service with the VVS are to be updated to "Tu-160M" standard, with the update including:

+Initial flight of an upgraded aircraft was in late 2014.
 In 2013, the Russian government announced the intent to obtain a replacement, possibly in the form of a Tupolev flying-wing design along the lines of the US B-2 Stealth bomber.
-The project is designated the "Prospective Aviation Complex for Long-Range Aviation" or "PAK-DA" in its Russian acronym, with initial flight hopefully around 2020.
-However, given the likely lead times on that project, the the Tu-160 is certain to remain in service for the foreseeable future.BACK_TO_TOP
+The project is designated the "Prospective Aviation Complex for Long-Range Aviation" or "PAK-DA" in its Russian acronym, with initial flight scheduled for 2019 and introduction to service in 2023.
+However, given the likely lead times on that project, the Tu-160 is certain to remain in service for the foreseeable future.BACK_TO_TOP

 * Sources include: